VasilisGks/PanoDR-WebApp/README.md

 ```

 ## Run
-In order to run the Web App simply run:
+In order to use the Web App simply run:
 ```bash
 streamlit run app.py
 ```